 The starting point for the lit trail is behind the school buildings.
 The ski trail climbs to the top of a hill and there skiers can find a 3,3 km circle trail which should be skied counter-clockwise.
 The trail is maintained by the municipality of Enontekiö.

-A connecting trail from the lit trail leads to Fell Lapland Nature Centre.
+A connecting trail from the lit trail leads to Fell Lapland Visitor Centre.
 This connecting trail is opened normally during late winter.
 The connecting trail also leads to the Hetta Ski Centre that is being built at Jyppyrä.

 - Pahtajärvi Skiing Trail, about 18 km.
 The simplest place to set off on this trail is along a lit trail from behind the school buildings.
 Pahtajärvi Trail turns off this lit trail after about 1,6 km.
 The beginning parts of the trail are classified as moderately demanding, but when approaching Närpistö lean-to shelter the terrain becomes level and the final part of the trail is easy to travel.
 The trail continues near some dwelling houses along the River Närpistöjoki and its bank to Lake Ounasjärvi.

 Pahtajärvi skiing trail is suited for both classical and free-style cross-country skiing, although it is considered by most as a classical cross-country trail.
 Skiers may ski in either direction along the trail.
 The fastest descents along the trail are on both sides of Sissanki rental hut (Sissangin kota).
 After snowfall the trail is usually opened after maintaining the Pyhäkero, Sioskuru and Onnasvaara ski trails.
 The trail is maintained by Ounaksen Tunturiladut Oy.